edkonsistent/create-default-gpo/README.md

 The script uses `backup.xml` to determine the GPO’s DisplayName.
 The folder name (GUID) is never used as a fallback.

 ---

+HOW TO EXPORT A MIGRATION TABLE:
+✅ GUI Instructions
+Open gpmc.msc

+Right-click Group Policy Objects

+Select "Open Migration Table Editor"

+Use Tools > Populate from GPO or Populate from Backup

+Save the .migtable file